Government Center in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Location.
 42° 21.599′ N, 71° 3.408′ W. Marker is in Boston, Massachusetts, in Suffolk County.
+It is in Government Center.
 Marker is at the intersection of Congress Street and North Street, on the right when traveling north on Congress Street.
 Marker is located in front of Faneuil Hall.
 Touch for map.
 Marker is in this post office area: Boston MA 02108, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Faneuil Hall (within shouting distance of this marker); a different marker also named Faneuil Hall (within The Boston Massacre (about 400 feet away, measured in a direct line); John Winthrop - First House in Boston Site (about 400 feet away); Bunch of Grapes Tavern (about 400 feet away); The Old State House (about 500 feet away); a different marker also named The Old State House (about 500 feet away); Site of the First Meeting House in Boston Built A.D.
-1632 (about 500 feet away).
+The Freedom Trail (a few steps from this marker); Faneuil Hall (within shouting distance of this marker); Faneuil Hall (within shouting distance of this marker); James Michael Curley (within shouting distance of this marker); Quincy Market (about 300 feet away, measured in a direct line); The New England Holocaust Memorial (about 300 feet away); Magoun Counting-House Site (about 300 feet away); The Boston Massacre (about 400 feet away).
 Touch for a list and map of all markers in Boston.